Sysadmins love it! Yes, you can popup the QAP menu over the Windows Console (CMD command line utility) and the newer PowerShell application.

 System variables can also be inserted in favorite advanced settings Parameters, Launch with this application and Start in.
 See What are favorites advanced settings?

 You can also enter a location without path.
 In this case, the file is searched in the PATH environment variable directories or in app paths in the Windows registry.
-In these examples, the folders in the resolved path column are assumed to be in the PATH variable.
-If you enter an application location without a file extension, it is searched for all executable extensions in the PATHEXT variable: .COM; .EXE; .BAT; .CMD; .VBS; etc.
+See Can I use relative paths in favorite settings?.

 Relative paths can be used in favorite locations, advanced settings Parameters, Launch with this application and Start in.
 It can also be used for icons with the Edit icon resource link in the Menu Options tab of the Add/Edit favorite dialog box.